Daddy-anish/fraud-or-not/README.md

 ### Features
 **Pattern Detection:** The extension utilizes three advanced LLM models—RoBERTa, XLNet, and BERT—to detect and highlight potential dark patterns on websites.

 **Dataset:** We have gathered a comprehensive dataset from various sources to train and fine-tune our models for accurate pattern detection.
+The dataset has been taken from

 **User Alerts:** Receive real-time alerts when visiting a website that employs deceptive design practices.